Engin-Boot/capture-behavior-of-a-visit-counter-VinayBhutange/needs-director.md

   When : Whenever specialist visit the hospital.

-  Then : Sensor identify the specialist and then issues an identity card and increases the count of visitor and reserve parking lot.
+  Then : Sensor identify the specialist and then issues an identity card and reserve parking lot.